dell/csm-docs/content/v1/getting-started/installation/operator/openshift_modules/observability.md

 </ol>

-5. Create Service Monitor to scrap the Observability module by the OpenShift Observability.
+5. Create Service Monitor to scrape the Observability module by the OpenShift Observability.

    Use this command to create the ServiceMonitor.